ibm-cloud-docs/power-iaas/safety-notices.md

 * Do not connect or disconnect any cables or do the installation, maintenance, or reconfiguration of this product during an electrical storm.
 * The product might be equipped with multiple power cords.
 To remove all hazardous voltages, disconnect all power cords.
     - For AC power, disconnect all power cords from their AC power source.
-    - For racks with a DC power distribution panel (PDP), disconnect the customer’s DC power source to the PDP.

 * When connecting power to the product ensure all power cables are properly connected.
     - For racks with AC power, connect all power cords to a properly wired and grounded electrical outlet.
 Ensure that the outlet supplies proper voltage and phase rotation according to the system rating plate.
-    - For racks with a DC power distribution panel (PDP), connect the customer’s DC power source to the PDP.
-Ensure that the proper polarity is used when you attach the DC power and DC power return wiring.

 * Connect any equipment that is attached to this product to properly wired outlets.
 * When possible, use one hand only to connect or disconnect signal cables.
 * Never turn on any equipment when there is evidence of fire, water, or structural damage.